Serving Family Law Clients in and around DuPage County

-Why the Peskind Law Firm?
+Why Peskind Law Firm?

 Many local attorneys are competent to draft divorce pleadings, manage deadlines and procedural requirements, and obtain a divorce decree.
 However, your goal isn’t just to get a divorce—it’s to obtain the best outcome possible for you and any children of the marriage.

-The team at the Peskind Law Firm understands that successfully navigating a divorce proceeding requires knowledge of law, procedure, economics, property valuation, accounting, and more.
+The team at Peskind Law Firm understands that successfully navigating a divorce proceeding requires knowledge of the law, procedure, economics, property valuation, accounting, and more.
 Our attorneys and legal team are committed to supporting you and representing your interests at every stage of the proceedings, and to fighting for the best result possible for you.
 We even employ an in-house Certified Public Accountant (CPA) to provide expert financial analysis and reports.

 Wheaton Divorce Q & A

-Of course, you’ll have specific questions about DuPage county divorce and how your case is likely to play out.
+Of course, you’ll have specific questions about DuPage County divorce and how your case is likely to play out.
 However, we’ve found that many people seeking a divorce or who have been served with divorce papers have certain core questions in common.
 For example: